Rahul-ku-Mo/Twitter-Clone/README.md

 The funcionalities of this app :

-- Authentication system
-- Notification system
+- Authentication and Notification
 - Image Upload using Base64 strings
 - Prisma ORM with MongoDB
-- Responsive Layout
 - 1 To Many Relations (User - Post)
 - Many To Many Relations (Post - Comment)
-- Following functionality
+- Following and Followers
-- Comments / Replies
+- Comments / Replies on different (No nested Comments)
 - Likes functionality
 - Vercel Deployment